 Spirit Whale Watching Gold Coast Tours

-It’s only a matter of weeks before we’re graced with the opportunity to witness The Humpback Whale in all it’s glory.
+We’ve finally been graced by our Antarctic Giant Cousins of the Sea.
 Be spellbound and take home unique memories as these majestic creatures perform amazing acrobatic displays.

 Book Now for an early bird discount (We have a limited time offer until 31st June for Adults at Kids Prices!
 Only $59! ..Down from $99 It’s a Whale of a Saving with 40% off.
 You’ll enjoy a fabulous cruise on our Spirit Of Gold Coast luxurious 24 meter catamaran vessel which includes 360⁰ views from a fully licensed bar, complimentary morning tea on arrival and a 2.5 hour whale watching cruise with a stunning Gold Coast skyline in the background.